ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 * committing straight to `master`
 * uploading a half-baked project to a write-only package index : [https://hackage.haskell.org/package/sparse-linear-algebra](https://hackage.haskell.org/package/sparse-linear-algebra)

 This was a nice learning exercise, and I'm thankful that at some point this library got some "traction" (I'm aware of at least one industrial user!) and OSS collaborators.
-I should also acknowledge that while attempting to fix its many and branching shortcomings I got severely burnt out, and had to stop its development.

-Recently I picked it up again and made some Copilot-based fixes (great tool when you're out of mental energies for pushing a fix btw), but making it broadly useful like another LAPACK would require a level of committment that I cannot provide long-term.
+I should also acknowledge that going from a research prototype to a broadly-useful LAPACK substitute would require a vast amount of additional attention and work.

 ## `sde`